 Yes, generosity is a risk.
 Being financially generous when you don’t feel like you have the funds to be generous is a risk.

 Being generous with praise when you don’t feel like praising someone is a risk.

 In a world with a thousand reasons to be stingy, generosity is a risk.

 But generosity is the key to developing an abundance mentality.
 And people with an abundance mentality often end up taking more risks.

 So start by thanking someone who deserves some thanks even if you don’t feel like giving it.
 Or give some money away.
 You may surprise yourself with what you get back.In a world where there are a thousand reasons to be stingy, generosity is a risk.
 Click To Tweet

 4. Set a goal you think is impossible to reach

-The reason you won’t set a daring goal is because you think it’s impossible.
-Which is exactly why you should set it.
+The reason you won’t set a daring goal is that you think it’s impossible, which is exactly why you should set it.

 It can be small.
 When I began seriously and consistently blogging 7 years ago, I set a crazy traffic goal of reaching 100,000 page views a year.
 I thought it would be impossible.
 But that goal motivated me to write three times a week, week in and week out.